codenamekt/HTMLWriter/README.rst

 TODO
 ******************************************************************************

-Find out why how to make PySide quicker in tox
+* Find out why how to make PySide quicker in tox
+* Add requirements.txt to build virtualenv for dev